geneontology/noctua_app_stack/production/PRODUCTION_README.md

 <b>Command set</b>:
 ```
 cp ./production/config-instance.yaml.sample config-instance.yaml
-cat ./config-instance.yaml   # Verify contents and modify if needed.
+cat ./config-instance.yaml   # Verify contents and modify as needed.

+# Deploy command.
 go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml

+# Display the terraform state
+go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose -show

+# Display the public ip address of the aws instance.
+go-deploy --workspace production-YYYY-MM-DD --working-directory aws -verbose -output

+#Useful Information When Debugging.
-# The previous command creates a terraform tfvars.
+# The deploy command creates a terraform tfvars.
 These variables override the variables in `aws/main.tf`
 cat production-YYYY-MM-DD.tfvars.json

-# The previous command creates a ansible inventory file.
+# The Deploy command creates a ansible inventory file.
 cat production-YYYY-MM-DD-inventory.cfg

-# Useful terraform commands to check what you have just done
-terraform -chdir=aws workspace show   # current terraform workspace
-terraform -chdir=aws show             # current state deployed ...
-terraform -chdir=aws output           # public ip of aws instance
 ```

 ## Deploy Stack to AWS

 Check list:
-- [ ] <b>Make DNS names for barista and noctua point to public ip address on AWS Route 53.</b>
+- [ ] Check that DNS names for noctua and barista map point to public ip address on AWS Route 53.
 - [ ] Location of SSH keys may need to be replaced after copying config-stack.yaml.sample
 - [ ] Github credentials will need to be replaced in config-stack.yaml.sample
 - [ ] s3 credentials are placed in a file using format described above